 - Philippo di Vadi of Pisa’s Art of Swordsmanship, circa 1485

 - MS i33 Tower Fechtbuch (Walpurgis manuscript), circa 1320

 Weapons & style

-On Tuesdays Brisbane Swords teaches Italian Renaissance and Elizabethan rapier, working through the skills of rapier alone and a variety of companion items including dagger, buckler, gauntlet, cloak, rotella (shield), and 2nd rapier.
-Brisbane Swords also helps students to specialise in individual styles from historical masters including smallsword, basket hilt broadsword and others.
+On Tuesdays Brisbane Swords taught Italian Renaissance and Elizabethan rapier, working through the skills of rapier alone and a variety of companion items including dagger, buckler, gauntlet, cloak, rotella (shield), and 2nd rapier.
+Brisbane Swords also helped students to specialise in individual styles from historical masters including smallsword, basket hilt broadsword and others.